PhDLeToanThang/BA-DA-DS_vs_CI-CD_Copilot/README.md

-# Business Analytic vs Data Analytics with CI/CD,Agile,Scrum using Copilot:
+# Business Analytic and Data Analytics by CI/CD,Agile,Scrum with Copilot: